laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 There is some expectation that, barring any particular constraints that would make this more difficult than normally, a CBOR encoder will use Preferred Encoding, in particular generic encoders.
-Deterministic Encoding, however, will be switched on explicitly in most implementations.
+Deterministic Encoding, however, will need to be switched on explicitly in most implementations.
 Note that Preferred Encoding, while using the shortest form available for the specific data item to be encoded, doesn't have that shortness